sreekanth-anubolu/celery-consumer/README.md

-# celery-consumer
+# Celery Message consumer
-Celery Consumer, custom consumer, bootsteps, consumer step
+Celery Message Consumer, custom consumer, bootsteps, consumer step

 Here is a code to subscribe/consume the messages that are produced from non celery producer.